srajangarg/branch-allocation/readme.txt

 			/static/branches.csv : 	Must be filled with the correct branch data of the year!

-	To run the server, simply "python manage.py runserver"
+	To run the server, simply "python manage.py migrate" and then "python manage.py runserver"

 	The webapp can be accessed on "http://127.0.0.1:8000/bcapp/"